ttrefoni/DPHPT/README.md

 <img width="1014" alt="docker_hub_sc" src="https://github.com/ttrefoni/pm25_docker/assets/162225698/0f034105-a20c-45e4-a146-ec8eeb837564">

 #### Option 2: Create your own Docker image
+If you are testing a different model, or would like to adjust the design of the LSTM model included in this example, you will need to build your own Docker image.

 1. Create a Dockerfile:
 A Dockerfile contains the instructions for how to build a Docker image, which is then accessed from each machine and used to train the ML model.
 The Dockerfile for the LSTM is included in the template folder.